ignite/cli/docs/run/index.md

 The `starport serve` command starts a fully operational blockchain.
 You can use flags to configure how the blockchain runs.
 All flags are optional.

-## Define how your blockchain starts
+## Define How Your Blockchain Starts

 Flags for the `starport serve` command determine how your blockchain starts: